OpenLightingProject/rdm-app/README.md

 ```bash
 grunt unit-test
 ```
-It does require firefox and the dependencies to be installed to be able to run the test.
+It does require Firefox and the dependencies to be installed to be able to run the test.

 ### Compress / Uglify